Impacts of the Blue line project worksites on customer trips

 - Westbound: between Des Halles and 30th Avenue

-How will this affect parking?
+How does this affect parking?

-Why are we creating a reserved lane here?
+Why set up a reserved lane here?

-As a result, the 141 Jean‑Talon East and the 188 Couture will be rerouted to Bélanger Street.
-The reserved lane will be an essential mitigation measure to keep traffic flowing smoothly in the area.
+Over 26,000 STM customers take the bus on Jean‑Talon every day.
+The Blue line extension work requiring full and partial street closures on Jean‑Talon, the 141 Jean‑Talon East and the 188 Couture were rerouted to Bélanger Street.
+The reserved lane is an essential mitigation measure to keep traffic flowing smoothly in the area.

-Benefits of the Bélanger reserved lane:
+Benefits of the Bélanger reserved lane :

 - Keeps a key east-west transit corridor open during construction